solodev/cloud-documentation/src/pages/sites/add/index.md

 ## Step 2: Add Site

+Once you have picked a type, follow the instructions below based on a CMS, static, or external site.

 ### Add CMS Site

 When choosing to add a CMS site you will be presented with the "Add CMS Site" form.
 This form consists of five fields, four of which are required to generate your new site.

-#### Name (Required)
+#### Name

+In Solodev Cloud, naming your site is an easy way to help organize your deployments, particularly in a shared org.
+A name is composed of two parts: a unique prepend title (such as "mysite") and a valid domain (such as "solodev.com").

+On your sites dashboard, each card will be appear with its corresponding name in this format: mysite.solodev.com

+First, add your prepend name in the blank field to the left.

+Next, select a domain from the drop-down menu on the right to associate with your site.
+Remember that you will have to point your DNS server to this address prior to launch.
+If you do not currently have a domain name, you can choose the "<a href="/infrastructure/domains/add/">Add Domain</a>" option from the drop-down menu.

+><img src="../../../images/sites-add-site-name-domain.jpg" alt="enter a name and domain for your site" style="width: 70%; display: block"></a>

 !!!Please Note:
-A valid <a href="/infrastructure/domains/">domain name</a> is required.
+A valid <a href="/infrastructure/domains/">domain name</a> is required to proceed to the next step.
 !!!

-Enter a name for your site in the blank field.
-Choose a domain from the drop-down menu on the right to associate with your site.
-You must have a valid <a href="/infrastructure/domains/">domain name</a> and point your DNS to this server.
-If you do not currently have a domain name, you can choose the "<a href="/infrastructure/domains/add/">Add Domain</a>" option from the drop-down menu.

-><img src="../../../images/sites-add-site-name-domain.jpg" alt="enter a name and domain for your site" style="width: 70%; display: block"></a>

-#### Time Zone (Required)
+#### Time Zone

 Select the appropriate time zone for your website from the drop-down menu.

 ><img src="../../../images/sites-add-site-cms-timezone.jpg" alt="select time zone from drop-down" style="width: 70%; display: block"></a>

-#### CMS (Required)
+#### CMS

-Choose your CMS from the drop-down menu.
-You must have a purchased and installed instance of CMS to add your site.
-If you do not have an active CMS, select the “Add CMS” option from the drop-down menu to take you directly to the content management section of the Marketplace.
+Choose a CMS from the drop-down menu.
+For a CMS to be available, you must first purchase and install in your account.
+To do so, select the "Add CMS" option in the drop-down menu to browse the Content Management section of Marketplace.

 ><img src="../../../images/sites-add-site-cms-choose-cms.jpg" alt="select a cms from drop-down" style="width: 70%; display: block"></a>

-#### Cluster (Required)
+#### Cluster

-Choose your cluster from the drop-down menu.
-You must have a cluster to associate your CMS site with.
-If you do not have a cluster, select the a “Add Cluster” option from the drop-down menu to take you directly to the conatiners section of the Marketplace.
+Next, you will need to select a cluster from the drop-down menu to host your CMS site.
+For a cluster to be available, you must first deploy one in your account.
+To do so, select the "Add Cluster" option in the drop-down menu to browse the Containers section of Marketplace.

 ><img src="../../../images/sites-add-site-cms-choose-cluster.jpg" alt="select a cluster from drop-down" style="width: 70%; display: block"></a>

 #### Theme

-Choose a free customizable pre-built theme from the drop-down menu to easily add visual style to your site.
-If there are no themes present in your drop-down, click on the "Add Theme" option to select and install one from the marketplace.
-Once a theme is installed it will become an available option in the drop-down to apply to your new site.
-Choosing a theme is not required and can be performed later as needed.
+A theme is a pre-built set of custom templates, styles, and components that instantly add visual elements to your site.
+As an option, you can choose a theme from the drop-down menu to deploy with any new site.

+For a theme to be available, you must first add one to your account.
+To do so, select "Add Theme" in the drop-down menu to browse options in the Marketplace.
+Once installed, it will appear in the menu when adding a site.

 ><img src="../../../images/sites-add-site-cms-choose-theme.jpg" alt="select a theme from drop-down" style="width: 70%; display: block"></a>

 #### Add